Last updated: June 15, 2026

 A limited number of yachts are built and certified under passenger yacht codes designed to bridge part of the gap between:

-These yachts are sometimes marketed as “pax yachts” and may carry up to 36 passengers (depending on the specific code, vessel, and certification).
+These yachts are sometimes marketed as “pax yachts” and are typically certified for 13 to 36 guests (the exact number depends on the specific code, vessel, and certification).

 Because this area is technical and flag-specific, the safest planning approach is to ask your broker to confirm, in writing: